barton-willis/denest-radicals/README.md

 3. filter the spurious solutions,

-4. and returns a denested radical when successful.
+4. return a denested radical when successful.

 When there are denested solutions, Maxima's polynomial solver doesn't always find them.
 For such cases, this denesting method fails.
 When this code fails to denest a radical, it does not mean that the radical cannot be denested--it only means that the method isn't sufficiently general to handle the particular case.